utmrobotics/UTM-Robotics-Projects/README.md

 ---

 ### Projects in Progress
 - **Robot Arm** – A robotic manipulator we're desiging and constructing from scratch!
 Our goal is to integrate **computer vision** for object detection in the near future.
+Below I've placed an image of what our robot arm might look like!

 ![Sample Robot Arm](robot_arm/sample_photos/robot_arm_sample.png)